Women less frequently negotiate initial salaries than men, leading to a long-term wage disparity, reported Carnegie-Mellon University’s Linda Babcock.

 - Communicated concern for organizational relationships.

-Women who smile and focus on the interpersonal relationship enact role-based expectations, leading to greater comfort with these women negotiators and more favorable assessments by male and female observers.
+Women who smile and focus on the interpersonal relationship fulfill gender role expectations, leading to greater approval by male and female observers.

 Bowles, with Harvard colleague Kathleen McGinn and Babcock, suggested that “situational ambiguity” and “gender triggers” modify women’s willingness to negotiate.

-However, when women have more information about the potential salary range and are told that the salary is negotiable, they are more likely to negotiate.
+When women have information about the potential salary range and whether the salary is negotiable, they are more likely to negotiate.

 - the salary range,